pamelatech/ACRminprofile/MinACRProfile-0.2.md

 Any OP that chooses to always return an id_token similar to what can happen in the [OIDC] default voluntary processing can still achieve that goal by ensuring that the ACRs in the `acr_values_supported` metadata are an inclusive list of every authentication context the OP can support.
 When the OP's `acr_values_supported` metadata is a complete list, an RP that includes every ACR in a request (ordered for preference of enforcement) will always get an id_token.

 ### ACR Request
-The ACR request is an [OIDC] section 3.2.2.1. compliant authentication request that MUST specify ACR values via only one of two methods:
+The ACR request is an [OIDC] section 3.2.2.1. compliant authentication request that MUST specify ACR values via one of two methods:

 #### ACR values in claims request parameter
 The RP MAY include the claims parameter defined in [OIDC] §5.5 in the authentication request.
 Within the JSON object contained by the claims parameter (see[OIDC] §5.5):